genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/09_events/01_static-events.md

 class PositionReport()
 ```

-## 3. Create an event handler
+## 3. Create an Event Handler

-Create an event handler that will write the csv files to the runtime/position-daily-report folder.
+Create an Event Handler that will write the csv files to the runtime/position-daily-report folder.
 Call it EVENT_POSITION_REPORT.

 Open the file trading_app-eventhandler.kts.
-Add an event handler to generate the csv file:
+Add an Event Handler to generate the csv file:

 ```java
 import global.genesis.commons.standards.GenesisPaths